 No boat can be kept properly clean if the bilges are in a mess.
 It’s worth spending effort on making sure that any fluids that leak from engines stay within the engine compartment and don’t infect the remainder of the boat with oil, diesel and belt dust.
 As well as making the rest of the vessel much easier to keep spotlessly clean, this has the added benefit of making it easier to trace the source of any leaks, which in turn leads to a better maintained and therefore more reliable engine.

-For more guides to keeping your boat clean and in tip-top condition, see: How to maintain your boat or Non-slip deck painting: 10 tips.
+For more guides to keeping your boat clean and in tip-top condition, see: How to maintain your boat.